-Proof of identification.
+- Proof of identification.
 These will include copies of your driver’s licence and passport.

 - Financial information.
 You may be asked to provide copies of invoices, bank statements and other proof of finances.

 - Employment details.
 These generally include your employment contract and recent payslips or tax assessment documents and accountant's details if you’re self-employed.

 0% purchase credit cards

-0% purchase credit cards offer an interest-free period on your purchases, usually for a fixed time between 3 and 18 months depending on the card.
+These cards offer an interest-free period on your purchases, usually for a fixed time between 3 and 18 months depending on the card.
 This means that you’ll pay 0% interest on all purchases made with the card during this promotional period.
-This could be a good way to free up your cash flow over Christmas and repay your balance well into the new year without accruing any additional interest.
+This could be a good way to free up your cash flow over Christmas and repay your balance well into the new year without attracting any additional interest.
 The 0% interest rate will revert to a higher standard purchase rate at the end of the promotional period, so make sure you've repaid your entire debt before this kicks in.

 Rewards and frequent flyer credit cards

 No annual fee credit cards

-You can save with a no annual fee credit cards offer an opportunity to save by avoiding the yearly administrative fee.
-While some cards offer an annual fee waiver for a promotional period, such as the first year or two, others come with $0 annual fee for the life of the card.
+You can save with a no annual fee credit cards by paying no yearly administrative fee.
+While some cards offer an annual fee waiver for a promotional period, such as the first year or two, others charge $0 annual fee for the life of the card.
 These cards may offset the absence of an annual fee with a high interest rate, so you can avoid any extra costs by paying your balance in full each statement period.

 Balance transfer credit cards